-Your owner's manual contains so much information about your vehicle and I recommend that you read through it to familiarize yourself with its limitations and remember to abide by all of Hyundai's recommendations and requirements.
+Your Owner's manual is the most valuable resource you have for your vehicle and contains so much information about your vehicle.
+Be sure that you read through it and that you abide by all of Hyundai's recommendations and requirements.

 The Tow Chart:

 The towing chart for the 2007 Hyundai Tucson, like many other model years, was rather simple in design, mainly due to the fact that the table only specified two engine options, as well as trailer weight ratings, tongue weight ratings, and stats for braked and unbraked trailers.
 That's about all that was in the chart.

 By Trim Level: I wanted to break down the data according to the different trim levels that were available for these SUVs and if you look below, you can see that I found three different trim levels for this specific model year.

 All of this information was laid out according to what engine was available for what trim level and in this case, the GLS was the only trim level that used the smaller 2.0 liter engine and is why the trailer weight rating range is tighter.

 By Engine Options: I also broke down the data according to the two different engines that were available and of course, the 2.7 liter engine was a little bit larger than the 2.0 liter engine and had a slightly higher capacity rating.
 Both engines had similar specs when it came to the low end of the range.

 - 2.0L: 1,000-1,500 lbs.

 I also found a couple of other pieces of information that are also important and should be mentioned, especially when we are talking about towing with your vehicle.

 The first item is a little note I found in the owner's manual regarding trailer brakes and this is all I was able to find regarding trailer brakes, but seeing as how the maximum trailer weight rating is 2,000 pounds, you really won't need to use trailer brakes in most cases, except maybe if your particular State requires trailer brakes for trailer loads weighing less than 2,000 lbs.